yuichkun/raycast-todo-buddy/README.md

 ## 🔧 Installation

 1. **Prerequisites**: Ensure you have [Raycast](https://www.raycast.com/) installed on your Mac.
-2. **Install Extension**: Download or clone the Raycast TODO Buddy extension [from GitHub](https://github.com/yuichkun/raycast-todo-buddy).
+2. **Install Extension**: Download or clone the TODO Buddy extension [from GitHub](https://github.com/yuichkun/raycast-todo-buddy).
-3. **Add to Raycast**: Open Raycast, go to Extensions, and add the Raycast TODO Buddy extension.
+3. **Add to Raycast**: Open Raycast, go to Extensions, and add the TODO Buddy extension.
 4. **Start Using**: Trigger Raycast and type any of the commands to start managing your tasks!

 ## 📝 Usage Tips